Pahrump Valley’s Grossell eager to get back on wrestling mats

 “I feel a lot better,” he said.
 “I got all my range of movement back, and I’m just trying to get my strength back.
 I should be ready right after Christmas break, and then I should definitely be back for the first league match Jan.
 10.”

+The fact he knows the date of the next Sunset League match is an indication of just how eager Grossell is to get back on the mats, but wrestling coach Craig Rieger will wait and see.

-“When Dylan and his dad saw the doctor, the doctor said, ‘When it’s healed, you’ll know it and you’ll be ready to go,’ ” wrestling coach Craig Rieger said.
+“When Dylan and his dad saw the doctor, the doctor said, ‘When it’s healed, you’ll know it and you’ll be ready to go,’ ” Rieger said.
 “And it’s kind of up to them.
 As coaches, we’re not going to push that.”

 Which doesn’t mean Rieger hasn’t pictured where Grossell fits in the Trojans’ lineup.